lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 This method yielded between 11 and 21 bacterial genomes per _Azolla_ species.
 The majority belongs to only six taxonomical orders (Burkholderiales, Caulobacteriales, Nevskiales, Nostocales, Rhizobiales and Sphingomonadales).
 They occur in most species of the _Azolla_ genus.
 Rhizobiales and Burkholderiales were transferred over generations in _A. filiculoides_.
-Taxonomic consistency of bacterial genomes associated with the _Azolla_ genus suggests these bacteria may be introduced in some common ancestor of _Azolla_ species and may be selected for in the evolution of the _Azolla_ holobiont.
+Taxonomic consistency of bacterial genomes associated with the _Azolla_ genus suggests these bacteria may be introduced in some common ancestor of _Azolla_ species and that they may be selected for in the evolution of the _Azolla_ holobiont.

 ## Introduction
 Many bacteria associate with multicellular hosts in symbioses and may convey specific metabolic properties or traits to their hosts.